-The A-Leagues are in a legitimate existential crisis, pathways are broken, the Olyroos have missed qualification for Paris and even the international teams have been generating headlines for the wrong reasons of late.
-Football’s problems have been laid bare time and again but solutions have been difficult to come by.
-We look to fix that by speaking to the most influential figures in the game.
+Football in Australia is in trouble.
+Its problems have been laid bare time and again but solutions have been difficult to come by.
+We look to fix that by speaking to influential figures in the game from top to bottom.

 Join football journalist Adam Peacock in a new five-part series, tackling the real issues and solutions facing Australian football.